1. Why Leverage Is the Only Thing That Moves Workday on Price

 9. The Seven Leverage Signals That Actually Work

-Signal 1: Active RFP or Structured Evaluation
+Signal 1: Formal RFP Issuance

-Signal 2: Proof-of-Concept or Pilot
+Signal 2: Proof-of-Concept with Alternative Vendor

-Signal 3: Systems Integrator Engagement
+Signal 3: Benchmarking Engagement with Independent Advisor

 Signal 4: Executive-Level Competitor Meetings

-When your CHRO or CFO takes a meeting with SAP’s or Oracle’s executive sales team, it sends a high-visibility signal through the enterprise software ecosystem.
-Workday’s account team will learn about these meetings — often within days — and escalate accordingly.
+When your CHRO or CFO takes a meeting with SAP's or Oracle's executive sales team, it sends a high-visibility signal through the enterprise software ecosystem.
+Workday's account team will learn about these meetings—often within days—and escalate accordingly.

-Signal 5: Benchmarking Engagement
+Signal 5: Implementation Partner Engagement

 Signal 6: Module Reduction Threat

-Informing Workday that you intend to reduce scope — dropping Financials, Adaptive Planning, or Talent modules — threatens their ARR directly.
+Informing Workday that you intend to reduce scope—dropping Financials, Adaptive Planning, or Talent modules—threatens their ARR directly.
 Even if you do not intend to reduce scope, having competitive alternatives for specific modules gives you the credibility to make this threat.

 Signal 7: Procurement-Led Negotiation